Kuuuube/Tablet_Area_Randomizer/README.md

 **Timer Interval Max:** The maximum time before the next area change.

+**Maximum Area Multiplier:** This is automatically set to your current area and cannot be changed within the plugin.
+It will always equal 100% to avoid mapping issues.

 **Minumum Area Multiplier:** The smallest multiplier that will be used on the area.
 This option is not used when **Split X/Y Multipliers** is enabled.

 **Randomizer Deviation Min:** The minimum amount of change in the next generated area.